Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/README.md

 ## State-of-the-art vs my approach
 ![image](https://github.com/user-attachments/assets/1dd328ae-9cfb-4a01-a360-42a46eaae94a)

 This image depicts a PLC S7 1500 acting as a central task hub organizer, connecting and coordinating various industrial devices, including a computer, camera, robotic arm, conveyor belt, emergency stop button, and safety sensors.
+This is typical approach in state-of-the-art robotic cell development.

 | ![Image 1](https://github.com/user-attachments/assets/befe62d5-3b8c-400c-b55b-7cca84839f8e) | ![Image 2](https://github.com/user-attachments/assets/a210d864-7b72-4709-86a7-2ffd17f083d5) |
 |:--:|:--:|
+The state-of-the-art system architecture in industrial robotics, as exemplified by the MER-Lab, often employs a rigid, hierarchical structure.
+This traditional approach, while proving its reliability, robustness, long run possibility, presents inherent challenges in terms of future trends: IoT (Internet of Things),  CPS (Cyber Physical Systems), and its scalability and flexibility.
+While PLCs excel at logic control and sequential operations, they can be less adept at handling complex data manipulation, algorithms, or large datasets compared to industrial PCs or cloud-based solutions. | This approach is characterised by its ability to offer greater flexibility in terms of the utilisation of a ROS 2 framework as a centralised data exchange system.
+The solution implemented in this software is characterised by its decentralised nature, a feature which eliminates the requirement for a master programmable logic controller (PLC).
+The ROS 2 system has been developed to facilitate more flexible communication at the hardware abstract level.
+The implementation of more accessible communication models, such as publish/subscribe or client/service, enables each device to communicate with other devices in a more efficient manner.

 ![Communication_model_in_multi_tools drawio](https://github.com/user-attachments/assets/b22c386d-53c7-424e-9783-3557c90aa509)

+The image above presents such an abstract level of communication between nodes, using the publish/subscribe model.
+Communication between nodes in ROS2 primarily occurs through a publish/subscribe pattern via "topics."
+Think of a topic as a named data channel where specific kinds of information are sent and received.
+A node that has data to share, such as sensor data or robot joint positions, acts as a "publisher."
+The publisher sends its data to a specific topic, without knowing which node will use the data.
+Other nodes that need that specific information act as "subscribers."
+They "subscribe" to the topic, and they will be notified when new data is published.
+This decoupling enables different parts of the system to share information without needing to be directly connected with each other.
+Multiple publishers and multiple subscribers can exist on a single topic, which adds further to the flexibility of the system .
+With the publish-subscribe model, adding or removing components is simple.
+A new sensor or robot can publish or subscribe to the existing topic without altering the architecture.
+This often stands in contrast to traditional systems, where implementing a new device requires significant reprogramming of multiple layers of the hierarchy.

+*

 ## Possible Problems